remykarem/remykarem.github.io/books-src/cryptography-book/src/primitives/digital-signature-algorithms/index.md

 aka digital signature schemes, signature schemes

-Digital signatures typically involve a private-public key pair.
+Digital signatures offer [authenticity](../../goals/authenticity.md) and [non-repudiation](../../goals/non-repudiation.md).
+They typically involve a private-public key pair.

 You typically _sign a message_ with a private key: